amrav/amrav.github.io/_posts/2015-12-08-debate-analysis-team-pairing.md

 title: An analysis of PD team pairing algorithms
 ---

 This is a short analysis of a few in-bracket pairing algorithms used in PDs.
-I've assumptions liberally to simplify the process.
+I've made assumptions liberally to simplify the process.
 Some familiarity with basic statistics and PDs is required.

 Let the set of teams be \\(T\\).
 We assume these teams have a "true" or "mean" skill represented by skill vector \\(S\\), where each team \\(T_i\\) is assigned a skill \\(S_i\\) sampled from \\(\mathcal{N}(0,1)\\).
 A team's performance is modeled as a random variable \\(P_i \sim \mathcal{N}(S_i,0.5)\\). \\(T_i\\) beats \\(T_j\\) if \\(P_i > P_j\\), and the margin of victory is \\(P_i - P_j\\).